Valdemar I of Denmark: Struggle for the throne

 In 1146, when Valdemar was fifteen years old, King Eric III of Denmark abdicated and a civil war erupted.
 Valdemar was a possible contender to the throne.
-The other pretenders to the throne were: Sweyn III Grathe, the son of King Eric II of Denmark, and Canute V, the son of Magnus I of Sweden, both of whom declared themselves King of Denmark in 1146.
+The other pretenders to the throne were: Sweyn III Grathe, the son of King Eric II of Denmark, and Canute V, the son of Magnus Nielsen, both of whom declared themselves King of Denmark in 1146.
 The civil war lasted the better part of ten years.
 In 1154, Valdemar joined with Canute and was recognized as co-king along with Canute.
 In July 1157, a temporary compromise was struck in which the three agreed to divide the country among themselves as co-regents in shifting alliances.

 Canute was killed at the Bloodfeast of Roskilde in August 1157.
 Sweyn was defeated by Valdemar in the Battle of Grathe Heath (Slaget på Grathe Hede) on 23 October 1157.
 Sweyn was killed during flight, supposedly by a group of peasants who stumbled upon him as he was fleeing from the battlefield.
 Valdemar, having outlived all his rival pretenders, became the sole king of Denmark.